Shaughnessy Cohen Prize for Political Writing: Jury

 A three-person jury selects the winner and finalists of the Shaughnessy Cohen Prize for Political Writing.
 The jury acts independently of the Writers’ Trust and is charged with interpreting the mandate and eligibility criteria of the prize, as well as determining which of the submissions best reflect the prize mandate.
-In evaluating the writing, literary merit is the sole criteria.
+In evaluating the writing, literary merit is the sole criterion.
 Each juror may request an unlimited number of additional titles from the publisher's lists.
 Such titles are on equal footing with all other submissions, provided that their publishers agree to abide by the conditions laid out in this document.
 The judgment of the jury in selecting the winners, determining eligibility, and interpreting these rules is final.